amberframework/docs/guides/overview.md

 ### Model Layer

-The Model layer represents the part of your application that implements the business logic.
-It is responsible for retrieving data and converting it into the first meaningful concepts in your web application.
-Includes processing, validating, associating or other tasks related to handling data.
+The Model layer represents the central data component of your application and implements the business logic and rules which govern it.
+The model is responsible for providing a clear interface for your web application to read from and manipulate user data.
+Such manipulations include processing changes, validating, creating associations to other models and more.

-In the case of a social network, the Model layer would take care of tasks such as saving the user data, saving friends’ associations, storing and retrieving user photos, finding suggestions for new friends, etc. The model objects are the main components of your application, such as “Friend,” “User,” “Comment,” or “Photo.”
-If we wanted to load some data from our user's table we could do:
+In the case of a social network, the Model layer would take care of tasks such as saving user data, saving friends’ associations, storing and retrieving user photos, finding suggestions for new friends, and more.
+The model objects are the main entities of your application, such as “Friend,” “User,” “Comment,” or “Photo.”

+For example:

 ```ruby
 class User